-UK male suicides at record low
+Male suicide at lowest level - but still three times higher than among women

 -

+Male suicide at lowest level - but still three times higher than among women

-The UK’s male suicide rate is at its lowest level on record, official figures show.
+The UK’s male suicide rate is at its lowest level on record but men are still three times more likely to die from suicide than women, official figures show.

 Some 4,382 were male suicides, at a rate of 15.5 deaths per 100,000 men.

-The rate is the lowest since when the data was first recorded in 1981, the ONS said.
+The rate is the lowest since when the data was first recorded in 1981 and across the UK, the suicide rate in 2017 was 10.1 deaths per 100,000 people, the ONS said.

-Samaritans said efforts to reduce stigma around men’s mental health may have contributed to the fall, but warned that males are still three times more likely to die from suicide than females.
+Samaritans have said the efforts to reduce stigma around men’s mental health may have contributed to the fall.

-Across the UK, the suicide rate in 2017 was 10.1 deaths per 100,000 people, one of the lowest observed on record, the ONS said.

-Some 1,439 female suicides were recorded and made up around 25% of the total in the UK, compared to 75% who were male.
+However, they warned that men are still more at risk than women as some 1,439 female suicides were recorded to make around 25% of the total in the UK, compared to 75% who were male.

 Ruth Sutherland, Samaritans chief executive, said: “It’s encouraging to see the reduction in male suicide.

-“Suicide is complex and it’s a problem of inequality.
+She added: “Suicide is complex and it’s a problem of inequality.
 It affects the most vulnerable and disadvantaged people in society, male and female, disproportionately.

 “So, this is an urgent public health issue, not simply a health or mental health one.”